A. H. Parker High School: Campus

 Parker's current campus opened in 2011.
 It is a 194,250 square foot facility that was constructed at a final cost of $41 million.
 The new building was built on a site adjacent to the existing facility, which was then demolished in order to make room for parking and athletic facilities.
 The school has a media center, a distance-learning lab, a career tech wing and an auditorium that can hold 750 students.
 The cafeteria seats more than 350.

-Student profile
+Student profile and athletics

 Enrollment in grades 9-12 for the 2013–14 school year is 884 students.
 Approximately 98% of students are African-American, 1% are Hispanic, and 1% are multiracial.
 Roughly 90% of students qualify for free or reduced price lunch.

 Parker has a graduation rate of 49%.
 Approximately 62% of its students meet or exceed proficiency standards in mathematics, and 52% meet or exceed standards in reading.
 The average ACT score for Parker students is 19.

+Parker has numerous athletic teams and multiple state championships.
+The football team won the 2024 6A state championship.
+Frank Warren is the current head football coach.
+The boys basketball team has won four state championships total.
+Dannelle Smith is the current head boys basketball coach.
+The boys track team has won one state championship.
+Jackson Bowden is the current head track and field coach.

+Tyrus Moss is the current head baseball coach as well as assistant principal.
+Parker started a golf team in 2024, with Darrell Hudson serving as head coach in addition to being the school’s principal.
+Parker will field a tennis team for the first time in school history starting in the 2026 season, with Jack Rusevlyan serving as head coach.